uptycslabs/terraform-azurerm-tenant-integration/README.md

-# Terraform GCP module - Organization Integration for Uptycs
+# Terraform Azure module - Organization Integration for Uptycs

 * This module provides the required azure resources to integrate a Azure Tenant with Uptycs.
 * It integrates multiple child subscriptions available under the Azure Tenant.